webix-hub/docs/data/tutorials/basic_app_2.md

 ##"Delete" button to delete a row

-To delete a row from the list, we need to get the selected item and then pass it to the **remove();** function as parameter.
+To delete a row from the list, we need to get the selected item and them pass it to the **remove();** function as parameter.

 ~~~js
 function delete_row(){